- Brake pads inevitably wear down over time, meaning they’ll need to be replaced eventually.

 Your brakes are made up of several components—all of which will inevitably wear out over time.
 The first that would typically need replacement would be your brake pads.
+On any vehicle except some hybrids, the front brakes do most of the stopping, so the rear brakes will typically last longer.

 Brake pads apply friction on the brake rotors, causing it to slow down or stop the wheels from rotating.
 Due to the weight of the vehicle, high temperatures, and the nature of their use, these parts undergo extreme stress and will become thinner over time (and after thousands of miles).